MLA vs Chicago: Side-by-Side Citation Style Comparison

 If my professor accepts either, which should I pick?

-Pick the one used most in your field — literature, languages, cultural studies, and most humanities courses for MLA, history, philosophy, theology, and the broader humanities at the graduate level for Chicago.
+Pick the one most common in your field.
+MLA for literature, languages, cultural studies, and most humanities courses.
+Chicago for history, philosophy, theology, and the broader humanities at the graduate level.
 Future readers will be expecting that one.